Neil Argo

 Neil Argo (May 28, 1947 – August 2, 2018) was an American composer for film and television working in Hollywood.
-He is most known for his work on the Public Broadcasting Service television series Wild America.
+He is most known for his work on the nature television series Wild America.

 Early life

 Argo was born in San Diego, California, on May 28, 1947.
 He studied piano and percussion in high school, and enlisted in the United States Air Force in 1966.
 After his military duty with the North American Air Defense Band, he attended the University of North Texas, and received a Bachelors of Music degree in music composition.
 Subsequently, he received a Masters of Music degree in theory and composition from the University of Northern Colorado.

 Career

 While in Colorado, Argo was introduced to Marty Stouffer in Aspen in 1981.
-Stouffer had a new television series in the making, Wild America for PBS Television.
-Argo composed the series theme and early episodes.
+Stouffer had a new television series in the making, Wild America for PBS.
+Argo composed the series theme and scored early episodes.
 He was awarded the first composer-in-residence grant in 1984 from the Colorado Council on the Arts, funded by The National Endowment for the Arts.
 His theme for Wild America was later orchestrated into a six-minute concert band overture, and was published in 2002 by Ludwig Music Publishers of Ohio.
 In 1983, the Denver Center for the Performing Arts contracted Argo to write and produce the Denver Center for Performing Arts signature theme.

 In 1985, he relocated to Los Angeles, California, where initially he worked as an orchestrator on Dynasty, The Colbys and later, MacGyver through Paramount television and later composed for the return television series Mission: Impossible.
 He wrote additional music for Beverly Hills 90210.
 In 1988, Argo also scored Andy Tennant's short film, The Cat Story.

 He composed the score for the National Geographic's Special, Survivors of the Skeleton Coast (1993), which gave him the opportunity to score the London-based, five-part mini-series Skeleton Coast Safari (1997).
 In 1998, Argo received the Contribution to the Arts Award by the Alumni Association of the University of Northern Colorado.
 That same year he donated many of his music manuscripts to the James Michener Library, Greeley, Colorado.

 Argo's film scores included Chavez Cage of Glory with Steven Bauer (2013), The Legends of Nethiah with Robert Picardo (2012), Chasing the Green with William Devane (2009), Bring Him Home with Ed Asner (2000), "P.J." with John Heard (2008), among others.

 From 2010 to 2012, Argo collaborated with Jimmy Greenspoon, band member of Three Dog Night, on various film projects.
 Kronos Records released Argo's soundtrack from the motion picture P.J. in November 2014.
 The Wild America soundtrack was released in October 2015, also on the Kronos Label.